NexiusTailer/Nex-AC/README.md

 You gets an error when you compiling this anticheat with YSI?
 Check out some tips: http://forum.sa-mp.com/showpost.php?p=3556462&postcount=202

 #Bugs:
 Currently they were not detected.
-If you find a bug, please write about it in this thread.
+If you find a bug, please let me know about it.

 ##Thanks:
 * Magic_York, Roberto_York, TheHero, Nike_33, Vitalik_Gonsor, Mix_Rargard, Unisheld - testing